aws/copilot-cli/site/content/docs/concepts/pipelines.en.md

 1. __Source Stage__ - when you push to a configured GitHub, Bitbucket, or CodeCommit repository branch, a new pipeline execution is triggered.
 2. __Build Stage__ - after your source code is pulled from your repository host, your service's container image is built and published to every environment's ECR repository and any input files, such as [addons](../developing/addons/workload.en.md) templates, lambda function zip files, and [environment variable files](../developing/environment-variables.en.md), are uploaded to S3.
-3. __Deploy Stages__ - after your code is built, you can deploy to any or all of your environments, with optional post-deployment tests or manual approvals.
+3. __Deploy Stages__ - after your code is built, you can deploy to any or all of your environments, with optional manual approvals, pre- and post-deployment actions, and/or test commands.

 Once you've set up a CodePipeline using Copilot, all you'll have to do is push to your GitHub, Bitbucket, or CodeCommit repository, and CodePipeline will orchestrate the deployments.